nxlr/patents-scrapper/README.md

 # patents-scrapper
-A scrapper designed to scrap data from patft.uspto.gov
+A webscraper designed to scrap patents data from patft.uspto.gov